Welcome to the Inn at Schoolhouse Creek

 In the 1980s the Ledford Farmhouse was restored and became home to our restaurant and front desk.
-Additions to the inn continued with the building of the redwood lodge at the top of the property, where Captain’s Watch, Whale Watch, Pacific View and Forest View preside over the meadow.
-The Yurt – complete with its own outdoor shower, hot tub, and dry sauna – uniquely houses our very popular day spa.
+Additions to the inn continued with the building of the redwood lodge at the top of the property, where Captain’s Watch, Whale Watch, and Pacific View preside over the meadow.

 In 2012, the Ledford Farmhouse turned 150-years-old, and to celebrate we performed renovations throughout the property with Cottages and Rooms being remodeled in a warm and inviting Contemporary Coastal Farmhouse look and feel.
-We added in the sunset observation deck and fire pit located at the top of the property near the yurt and spa.
+We added in the sunset observation deck and fire pit located at the top of the property.

 We continue to honor the hospitality and history of our unique property by offer services and amenities that evoke the graciousness of times past.
 By continuing to care for and enhance these unique and historic buildings and grounds we strive to ensure that the Inn offers the ease and luxury of modern life seamlessly blended with the unforgettable character and romance of the past.

 We strive to be environmentally conscious without compromising on luxury or quality.
 One of our biggest challenges here on the coast is water conservation; to that end, we have installed dual flush toilets and restricted flow showerheads in all of our baths.
 We selected for you a collection of Luxury amenities by EO Products of Marin (available for purchase at the front desk), plush cotton towels, and luxurious bathrobes for your comfort and indulgence.

 Cell phone reception is limited on the North Coast, and most guests will only receive service while in town.
 You can also give out our number (707-937-5525) as a contact number during your stay and we will take and deliver messages.
 We do recommend downloading WhatsApp! before your arrival so that you’ll be able to use the WiFi for texts and calls.